emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mysql.md

 # Save device data to MySQL using the Rule Engine

-In this article, we will simulate the temperature and humidity data, and report these data to EMQ X Cloud via the MQTT protocol and then we will use EMQ X Cloud rules engine to dump the data to MySQL.
+In this article, we will simulate the temperature and humidity data, and report these data to EMQ X Cloud via the MQTT protocol, and then we will use EMQ X Cloud rules engine to dump the data to MySQL.

 Before you start, you will need to complete the following: